The Beastie Boys mark the 30th anniversary of ‘Paul’s Boutique’ with their own official Adidas shoe

 That said, a 30th anniversary does at least provide a few moments of reflection(albeit forced by a journalist’s questions).
 Diamond remembers the experience as much for the music that came out around it as the album itself.
 “It was an exciting time, and we were excited about what we were making, and part of why we were excited was, I remember when we were getting close to finishing it, Public Enemy had just finished It Takes A Nation of Millions, and De La Soul had just finished Three Feet High & Rising, and those were such amazing records, and in the history of hip-hop, and it just inspired us to really push even further.”

-Horowitz is proud it’s even part of the same conversation as those two classics.
-“At the time, I thought it was the greatest record that was ever going to be made, the best rap record ever,” says Horowitz.
+Horovitz is proud it’s even part of the same conversation as those two classics.
+“At the time, I thought it was the greatest record that was ever going to be made, the best rap record ever,” says Horovitz.
 “Then it sort of just came and went and just became one of our records.
 People say it’s part of a lineage of rap records that changed or took rap music in a certain direction, and I’m just happy we have a record that’s part of that lineage of rap music.”